Frequently Asked Questions

 Please review the information available on this website and direct questions to prehealth@uh.edu.

-No. You cannot major as "pre-Medical", "pre-Dental, etc. at the University of Houston.
-Nor are there any formal pre-Medical or pre-Health programs.
+No. You cannot major as "pre-Medical", "pre-Dental", etc. at the University of Houston.
 Instead, you should major in the area in which you are most interested and then add in any additional requirements you may need to apply to medical, dental, PT, PA school, etc.

 Pre-Nursing is a major at the University of Houston, but is very competitive.
-If you are not accepted into pre-Nursing major as a major, do not worry!
-You may select any other major in which you are interested and complete the requirements to apply to the College of Nursing after your Sophomore year.
-Your major advisor and our office can assist you with planning.
-For more information, please see our pre-Nursing page.
+If you are not accepted into pre-Nursing major as a major, you can select another major and complete the course requirements to switch majors (the major change is done through the College of Nursing).
+For more information on this, please see Your major advisor and our office can assist you with planning.
+For more information, please see the College of Nursing's Pre-Nursing page.

 While it is more practical to major in a life or physical science when completing the pre-requisites for most health professional programs, it is not required nor even necessarily recommended.
 Most admission committees appreciate applicants that have sought out challenges and opportunities to learn and grow, rather than taking the classes applicants feel they are "supposed" to take.

-Our office can assist students in deciding on their major and developing their "timeline" for applying to professional school.
+Our office can assist students in deciding on their major and developing their own timeline for applying to professional school.

 The Health Professions Advisory Committee (or HPAC) consists of 18 University of Houston faculty members tasked with evaluating UH applicants to medical and dental school each application cycle.

-All Texas applicants to medical and dental school are expected to complete the HPAC review process and receive a committee letter of evaluation to accompany their application.
+It is strongly recommended that Texas applicants to medical and dental school complete the HPAC review process and receive a committee letter of evaluation to accompany their application.

-For more information, see our HPAC section and review our Quick Guide to HPAC.
+For more information, see the HPAC section of our site.

 The Joint Admission Medical Program (JAMP) is a unique program, created by the Texas Legislature to provide support and encouragement for economically disadvantaged students from across the State of Texas to successfully matriculate into medical school and pursue a career in medicine.